lmorisse/Symu/README.md

 ## Getting Started
 The main project is [Symu](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/Symu).
 This is the framework you'll use to build your own application in batch.
 You can use [SymuForm](https://github.com/lmorisse/Symu/tree/master/Symu%20source%20code/SymuForm) for a GUI mode.

+### Installing

+Symu works only on Windows for the moment.

+### Building

+* [Math.net](https://www.math.net/)

+### Running

+As it is a core library, you can't run Symu as is.
 The sample projects are interesting to understand what the framework can do.
 They are divided into models, for example [learning and forgetting models](https://github.com/lmorisse/Symu/tree/master/Symu%20examples/SymuLearnAndForget).
 They allow you to discover, understand and configure each model, in this sense it is a good entry point.

-### Installing

-Symu works only on Windows for the moment.

-### Built With

-* [Math.net](https://www.math.net/)
+You can find executables files of those examples in the [latest release](https://github.com/lmorisse/Symu/releases/latest).

 ## Contributors